[Feature image by Permanent Style]

 As you’re doing fittings, do not be afraid to speak up.
 If something isn’t fitting the way you imagined, tell your tailor immediately so that he can address the problem.

 If you don’t speak up, ask questions, or voice your concerns, the only person to blame if you’re not happy with the end result is yourself.

 Getting your first suit made will take a decent amount of time and a nice handful of fittings (at least 2).
 Accept that you can’t rush this process, and look at the bright side: next time you go in for a bespoke suit, your tailor will have all your measurements and details on file so he can get to work right away.

 And there you have it.
-Now that you’ve read up on all you need to know, you’re well-equipped with the knowledge required for obtaining a bespoke suit.
-Understanding how to talk to your tailor and knowing a little about all the nuances and details that go into the process of making a bespoke suit are essential for having a good experience.
+Now that you’ve read up on all you need to know, you’re well-equipped to embark on your mission for the perfect bespoke suit.
+Understanding how to talk to your tailor and knowing a little about the nuances that go into the process are essential for having a good experience.
 Take this newfound knowledge, go out there, and be the dapper king that you are.
 Oh, and remember: behind every great man is a great tailor.
 Don’t forget to thank yours for helping you put your best foot forward.